csula/cs590-fall-2015/src/trivia-game/README.md

                   :click get-question))
 ```

+### Update the microservices `service.clj`

-Finally, we need to update `trivia/src/trivia/service.clj` so that the end-points can respond to client correctly.
+Finally, we need to update `trivia/src/trivia/service.clj` so that the end points can respond to client correctly.

 ```clojure
 (ns trivia.service